 In my work, I take an interdisciplinary approach, theoretically grounded in cognitive science and affective science, along with tools from computer science (probabilistic modeling and probabilistic programming; machine learning; natural language processing; social network analyses) and behavioral economics (economic games and analyses).
-I also apply modeling to study empathy, Theory of Mind, and prosocial behavior.
+I also apply modeling to study empathy, Theory of Mind, and prosocial behavior, among others.

 In addition to cognitive science research, I also explore many applications of the modeling work that I do.
 I am interested in two main areas of applications: applications to technology (e.g., affective computing and affective robotics), and applications to clinical contexts (e.g., building models of affective and social dysfunction).

 (e.g. Ong, Wu, Zhi-Xuan, Reddan, Kahhale, Mattek, & Zaki, IEEE Transactions on Affective Computing, In Press; Wu, Zhang, Zhi-Xuan, Zaki, & Ong, ACII 2019).